rg71819/MyITNotes/_posts/2025-12-09-GitBasics.markdown

 Git is a powerful distributed version control system that helps developers track changes in their code and collaborate with others.
 Here are some essential Git commands to help you use Git effectively:

+## Install Git
+1. To install git you can use following commands, depending on the operating system you have.
+    - Debian/Ubuntu `sudo apt install git`
+    - RedHat/Rocky `sudo dnf install git`
+    - suse `sudo zypper install git`

 ## Setting Up Your Git Environment
 1. Configure Git: Set your username and email for Git commits.
     - `git config --global user.name "Your Name"`